Orthopaedic Surgery Residency Program

-The program is fully accredited, having received continued full 5-year accreditation in the spring of 2005 by the Accreditation Council for Graduate Medical Education (ACGME) and by the Residency Review Committee (RRC).
-Based on a tremendous increase in case volume and facilities, the residency has grown from 20 to 25 residents.
+The program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME) and by the Residency Review Committee (RRC).
+Based on a tremendous increase in case volume and facilities, the residency program has 25 residents.
 Five residents per year are accepted into two separate programs via the National Residency Match Program (NRMP).
 There are four traditional five year positions and one six year position, which includes a basic science research year.
-During their research year, the research resident’s work focuses on the biology of skeletal tissue repair and/or the epidemiology of osteoarthritis or skeletal trauma and is performed between the 1st and 2nd orthopaedic year in training (typically between the pgy2 and pgy3 year).
+During their research year, the research resident’s work focuses on the biology of skeletal tissue repair and/or the epidemiology of osteoarthritis or skeletal trauma and is performed between the 1st and 2nd orthopaedic year in training (typically between the PGY2 and PGY3 year).

 The internship year meets the ACGME and ABOS Orthopaedic Program requirements.
-This year includes exposure in general surgery trauma, critical care medicine, plastic surgery, emergency medicine, anesthesia, orthopaedic surgery, vascular surgery, pediatrics surgery and musculoskeletal imaging.
+The year includes exposure in general surgery trauma, critical care medicine, plastic surgery, orthopaedic surgery, vascular surgery, and musculoskeletal imaging.

 The four years of orthopaedic experience includes approximately 24 months at the Boston Medical Center, where heavy emphasis is placed on musculoskeletal trauma, sports medicine, spine surgery, and reconstructive surgery.
-Twelve months are spent at the Lahey Clinic in Burlington, MA and offer a vast experience in reconstructive surgery including joint arthroplasty, hand surgery, spine surgery and sports medicine.
-Six months are spent at the Boston VA Medical Center, and two three month rotations are spent at the Shriners Hospital for Children in Springfield, MA.
-During 2 separate 3 month rotations at the Shriners hospital, residents are exposed to pediatric musculoskeletal conditions and attend outreach clinics in the New England area as well as in the Virgin Islands.
+Twelve months are spent at the Lahey Clinic in Burlington, MA and offer a vast experience in reconstructive surgery including joint arthroplasty, hand surgery, foot & ankle, sports medicine and trauma.
+Three months are spent at the Boston VA Medical Center, three months in the Oncology service at Massachusetts General Hospital, and three months at Boston Children’s Hospital.

-The educational program includes a repeating 2 year lecture and didactic schedule as well as supplementation with daily trauma conferences, multiple bioskills sessions, journal clubs, grand rounds, and paid for courses in each year of training.
+The educational program includes a repeating 2 year lecture and didactic schedule through the AAOS ROCK program as well as supplementation with daily trauma conferences, monthly bioskills sessions, journal clubs, grand rounds, and paid for courses in each year of training.
 Protected time is carved out of the work week specifically for resident education.
 A resident initiated and run program is an important part of the syllabus.
 While participating in the program, residents receive extensive education in the basic sciences of the specialty.
-Finally, two special events with esteemed visiting professors, the Leach professorship and the graduation symposium, round out the yearly offerings.
+Finally, three special events with esteemed visiting professors, the Leach professorship, Einhorn professorship and the graduation symposium, round out the yearly offerings.

 All residents complete a comprehensive research project prior to graduation.
 Toward that end, residents are presented with opportunities to conduct clinical and basic science research with the assistance of members of the orthopaedic faculty.
 Whether clinical or laboratory-based, completed projects are of such quality that national presentation and publication in a peer-reviewed journal are expected.
 Residents are given time off and costs are paid for them to go to meetings in which their work is being presented.